rajshah4/snowflake-notebooks/README.md

 ## Using the Notebooks:

 For connecting to snowflake, the notebooks use a creds.json file.
-You will want to create this JSON file with the following structure
+You will want to create this JSON file with the following structure.
+My newer notebook also include code for using a private key (I typically use private key and 2 factor).

 ```
 {
     "account":"MY SNOWFLAKE ACCOUNT",